 Figure 1: A folio from the "Qur'an of ʿUthmān" (Manuscript E20) at the Institute of Oriental Studies, St. Petersburg, Russia showing the last part of Surah al-Sāffat (verses 158-182) and beginning of Surah Sād (verses 1-8).

 The E20 manuscript, housed in the St. Petersburg branch of the Institute of Oriental Studies, comes from Uzbekistan (Figure 1).
 A detailed history of this manuscript was published by Efim Rezvan in 2000.
-In the same year, he also published a radiocarbon dating of this manuscript.
-A radiocarbon analysis was conducted on parchment fragments, the results of which are depicted in Figure 2.
+In the same year, he also published a radiocarbon dating of this manuscript, the results of which are depicted in Figure 2.

 Figure 2: (a) The radiocarbon concentration in the sample, calibration using the tree rings and depiction of possible ages of the sample in the form of a history (see text below). (b) A histogram showing the possible ages of the E 20 manuscript.